 In my 20-something year career as France’s leading shower designer, I have created every imaginable variety of highly unusable water dispensary systems, from the slightly inconvenient to the downright stupid.

-Ever had to hold an unwieldy, unmounted hose between your legs while you use the requisite two hands to open your body wash?
+Have you ever had to hold an unwieldy, unmounted hose between your legs while you use the requisite two hands to open your body wash?
 C’est moi.
 Ever screamed down the phone to your unconcerned concierge that you spent a full 20 minutes fiddling with each of the 20+ handles on the wall faucet without so much as a drop of water?
 C’est moi.
 Making the simple task of daily hygiene difficult has been my life’s work, but now I am suffering through an unfortunate case of “creator’s clog,” which may just undo it all.

 It is not just my creative passion that drives my endless quest for the avant-garde showering experience; strict guidelines concerning the level of complexity one must endure when showering are heavily mandated by the European Union’s Board of Tourism as well.
 While other Western nations, from the US to Australia, may vary slightly, they are still underpinned by a general sense of practicality and common sense.